gregol-PALOMA/gregol-PALOMA/README.md

 <h2>PALOMA GREGOL</h2>

   I'm a Brazilian IT technician still learning.
-Bring some fun in all the things i do is one of my personal mottoes.<br/> In this profile you can follow the evolution of my studies in IT, especially in front-end.
+Bring some fun in all the things i do is one of my personal mottoes.<br/> In this profile you can follow the evolution of my studies in IT.
   </br>
   </br>